Integration GuidesReference Docs

 Team Roster

-Updates are made in realtime as changes are made to rosters or player profiles.
+Updates in realtime as changes are made to rosters or player profiles.

 Pull on an as-needed basis.